 Mr. Weitzman received his Juris Doctor degree from Harvard Law School in 1999, where he was a Senior Editor of the Harvard Civil Rights-Civil Liberties Law Review and a member of the Board of Student Advisors.
 He also received his Bachelor of Arts degree in Political Science from the University of Kentucky in 1996.
 Following law school, Mr. Weitzman served as a law clerk for Justice Dalia Dorner of the Israeli Supreme Court, and then for Judge Shira A. Scheindlin of the U.S. District Court for the Southern District of New York.

 Manal Sultan is currently the Deputy Director for the Division of Enforcement and is in charge of the Division’s New York office.
 Ms. Sultan represented the Division in many enforcement actions that are filed in the United States District Court and focus on allegations of manipulation, fraud, money passes and trade practice misconduct.
-She has also successfully negotiated and settled many actions.
-Ms. Sultan represented the Division in many of the agency's manipulation cases including: the Amaranth and Optiver matters, and more recently the Panther high frequency trading matter.
+She has also successfully negotiated and settled many actions including benchmark cases and spoofing cases.
 Prior to being appointed Deputy Director, she has served as a chief trial attorney with the Division of Enforcement at the CFTC in New York.
 She also served as the Squad Leader of the Manipulation and Disruptive Trading squad of the Division.
 Ms. Sultan is a graduate of Fordham Law School.
 In addition, she holds an MBA in finance and information technology.